-The Seniors Drop-In Book Club will meet at 2:00 pm on Wednesday, May 8 in the second floor Training Room to discuss the novel The Cottingley Secret by Hazel Gaynor.
+The Seniors Book Club will meet at 2:00 pm on Wednesday, January 8 in Forsyth Hall to discuss Homes: A Refugee Story by Abu Bakr Al Rabeeah with Winnie Yeung.

 About the book

 In 2010, the al Rabeeah family left their home in Iraq in hope of a safer life.
 They moved to Homs, in Syria – just before the Syrian civil war broke out.

 Abu Bakr, one of eight children, was ten years old when the violence began on the streets around him: car bombings, attacks on his mosque and school, firebombs late at night.
 Homes tells of the strange juxtapositions of growing up in a war zone: horrific, unimaginable events punctuated by normalcy – soccer, cousins, video games, friends.

 Homes is the remarkable true story of how a young boy emerged from a war zone with a passion for sharing his story and telling the world what is truly happening in Syria.
 As told to her by Abu Bakr al Rabeeah, writer Winnie Yeung has crafted a heartbreaking, hopeful, and urgently necessary book that provides a window into understanding Syria.
 (Amazon)

 Article in The Guardian

 Review in Quill and Quire